Black Friday deals on Ring devices: smart doorbell cams, home security kits and more

-Black Friday is still days away, but some of the best discounts have already arrived -- particularly for Amazon's Ring home security products.
+Black Friday is technically the day after Thanksgiving, but some of the best discounts are here now -- particularly for Amazon's Ring home security products.
 Whether you're looking for video doorbells, lights or home security kits, you can find great discounts on any of them.
 (For the record, Best Buy is launching its big sale on Nov.
 22, while Walmart's next big sale starts Nov.
 25, though both have interim deals in the meantime.)
 These are the best deals we've found so far, but before we jump into those, here are some ground rules:

 - Deals that are already live on Amazon's site are at the top.

-Note: This story was posted earlier and is updated frequently.
-Pricing and availability were accurate at time of last publication, but may change without notice.